-MRDRC offers funding for summer data workshops in Ann Arbor, Michigan
+MRDRC offers funding for summer workshops in Ann Arbor, Michigan

-Two funding awards, one for the Health and Retirement Survey (HRS) Summer Workshop and one for the Panel Study of Income Dynamics (PSID) Data User Workshop, are available.
-The funding will cover airfare, lodging, per diem, and tuition expenses for the week-long programs.
+Three funding awards for either the Health and Retirement Survey (HRS) Summer Workshop or the Panel Study of Income Dynamics (PSID) Data User Workshop and one award for an Inter-university Consortium for Political and Social Research (ICPSR) session are available.
+The funding will cover airfare, lodging, per diem, and tuition expenses for the programs.
 All are invited to apply for the funding; members of under-represented communities are encouraged to apply.
-Deadline for funding applications is April 8, 2019.
+Deadline for funding applications is March 31, 2020.

 - The workshops are designed for faculty, research professionals, postdoctoral fellows, and graduate students.
 MRDRC funding is directed at early career researchers, generally graduate to junior-faculty level.